ElHombreSinNombre/progressive-web-app/README.md

 3. In root folder locate _'user.json'_ file.
 Import this to **[Firebase](https://firebase.google.com)**  database.

-4. Open terminal and move to _'PWA'_ folder.
+4. Open terminal and move to root folder.
 Then run:

     * _npm install_
     * _npm run dev_